gurkiratb03/Interactive-Sequence-Memory-Game-DE10-Lite/README.md

 * Instant Feedback: The game recognizes and indicates correct or incorrect sequences without delay.
 * Error Detection: Identifies and signals any incorrect sequence inputs immediately.

+ ## Sequential Logic

+* Memory Retention: Confirms the consistent storage of sequences across levels.
+* State Transitions: Validates smooth progression through the game's stages.
+* Timing Accuracy: Guarantees precise control over the display of sequences and response times.
+* Score Update: Accurately tracks and displays scores after each level.

+# How to Play

+**1.** Starting the Game: Use the button on the DE10 Lite board to begin.
+The game initiates with a brief introduction sequence on the LEDR display.
+**2.** Watching the Sequence: Pay attention to the sequence shown on the LEDR's.
+The game will display a series of numbers and letters, increasing in complexity with each level.
+**3.** Repeating the Sequence: Use the switches on the DE10 Lite board to replicate the shown sequence.
+Each switch corresponds to a specific number or letter displayed by the LEDRs.
+**4.** Submitting Your Answer: After inputting the sequence, press the second button to submit your answer.
+**5.** Advancing Through Levels: If the sequence is correctly inputted, you'll move on to the next level.
+The game tracks your progress and adjusts the difficulty accordingly.

+# Files Description

+* ClockDividerFAST.v & ClockDividerSLOW.v: Modules for controlling the timing of sequences displayed to the player.
+* DE10_LITE_Golden_Top.v: The top module that integrates all components of the game.
+* display.v & displayLetters.v: Modules responsible for displaying numbers and letters on the LEDR's.
+* lfsr10bit.v: A module for generating random sequences using a linear-feedback shift register.
+* project.v: The main project file that combines all functionalities of the Sequence Memory Game.